It's been a long and winding road to bring us here.

 Goodness...that's a lot to carry!

-The term "steroid" has a scary connotation but it just means a substance that is a type of fat (lipid) which doesn't mix with water.
+The term "steroid" has a scary connotation but it just means a substance that is a type of fat (lipid) that doesn't mix with water.

 The "steroids" most people think of are very high levels for the body compared to where pregnenolone functions.